Raphael-Boichot/The-TinyGB-Printer/README.md

 You can copy, modify, or improve it as you wish, all sources are provided. **Just respect the license and the dedication of the authors**.
 In very brief, don't forget to cite Brian KHUU (emulator/parser part) and Raphaël BOICHOT (hardware/decoder part) as authors and give a link to this repository.

 You can also share your images with the friendly community of Game Boy Camera enthusiasts on the [Game Boy Camera Club Telegram](https://t.me/gameboycamera).
+I can also help you solving issues on that Telegram.

 ## Make it, enjoy it !
 **Nothing to compile, nothing to install, drop the UF2 file to the device and it works straight after soldering.**